ontop/ontop-website/dev/db-adapter.md

-# Supporting a new database system
+# Support a new database system

 This page describes how Ontop can be extended to support a novel relational database system (RDBMS).